chasetoy/csc450/README.md

 # CSC 450 GitHub Party

-just to experiment with git and Git Hub in preparation for team collaboration
+just to experiment with git and Git Hub in preparation for team collaboration.

+software engineering seminar course.
+Semester-Long Team Projects.